astro-mat/PP5_E-Commerce_Application/README.md

 Many thanks to the following people for all their help and support

 - Laura Mayock - Cohort Facilitator
+- Krystina - Cohort Facilitator
 - Antonio Rodriguez - Mentor
 - Indre Vilickaite - Fellow Student
 - Patrick Hladun - Fellow Student

 And all the Tutors that assisted me

-Holly, Roo, John, Roman, Sean, Oisin, Mark, Sarah, Thomas and Alan -->
+Holly, Thomas, Tom, Roo, John, Roman, Sean, Oisin, Mark, Sarah, Thomas and Alan -->